Rep. Mary Jo Daley's Biography

 - Environmental Resources & Energy

-Appreciating challenging policy work, Daley was appointed Minority Chair for the Finance Committee’s Select Subcommittee on Tax Reform and Modernization.
+Appreciating challenging policy work, Daley previously served as Minority Chair for the Finance Committee’s Select Subcommittee on Tax Reform and Modernization.
 Additionally, Daley previously worked on bringing down costs and increasing transparency for reviewing property assessments as part of her work on the Local Government Commission.

 Daley’s interest in public service grew out of discussions around the dinner table with her family as she grew up in Narberth with six younger siblings.
 These conversations covered civil and human rights; the Vietnam War and activism; environmental issues and population; unionization and standing up for yourself; the assassinations of President John F. Kennedy, Robert F. Kennedy and Martin Luther King Jr.; politics; and government.
 During her teen years, women’s liberation moved to the forefront, eventually fueling her strong interest in seeing more women in elected office.